Footer

 • What it does: Compresses images directly in your browser with advanced codecs (WebP, AVIF).

-• Why use it: You get visual feedback on quality loss vs. file size savings instantly.
+• Why use it: You get instant visual feedback on quality loss versus file size savings.

 Huge JSON files are a headache to read.
 JSON Crack turns them into graphs.

-• What it does: Visualizes JSON data into interactive diagrams.
+• What it does: Visualizes JSON data as interactive diagrams.

 • Why use it: Great for understanding the structure of complex API responses without scrolling through thousands of lines.